 Navigating the complexities of estate planning for LGBTQIA+ couples

 In honor of Pride Month, we’re examining the importance of estate planning, and the ways the process might differ for LGBTQIA+ couples.
 The broad strokes of estate planning are generally the same for most people, but it’s something that many put off.
-It’s important for almost everyone to have a will and/or trust, durable power of attorney documents and an advance health care directive/living will.
+It’s important for almost everyone to have a will link opens in a new window and/or trust link opens in a new window, durable power of attorney link opens in a new window documents and an advance health care directive/living will.

 It’s in the details of these documents -- and of one’s estate plan as a whole -- where the needs of each individual or family can be very different.
 For LGBTQIA+ couples, the issues involved can sometimes be quite complex.
 Whether a couple is married or in a domestic partnership can have some impact, as can issues involving Social Security, children and state residency.
 While none of these issues are unique to LGBTQIA+ couples, they’re areas worth taking a closer look at, to ensure that they’ve been considered.